 Maps: Albion, Amiens, Argonne Forest, Ballroom Blitz, Fort De Vaux, Giant's Shadow, Nivelle Nights, Passchendaele, Prise de Tahure, River Somme, Rupture, Soissons, St. Quentin Scar, Verdun Heights, Zeebrugge

-Germany, as it would again in the 1940s, fought a two front war against the Allies.
+Germany, as it would again in World War II, fought a two front war against the Allies.
 As one of the nations at the forefront of the Western Front, Germany took part in iconic battles, including the Battle of Verdun and the Battle of the Somme.
 Germany pioneered many technologies and strategies during the war, including the first full-scale deployment of chemical weapons and unrestricted submarine warfare.

 United States of America